tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 two essential part of recursive functions

--   base case : end of the line
+-   base case: end of the line
--   different input : recursive should call by different piece of data
+-   different input: recursive should call by a different piece of data

 ```typescript
 function sumRange(num: number) {